ilyes-smaouii/advent-of-code-2025/README.md

 Just read Part 1 of Day 2, and I already have some ideas besides the bruteforce approach - which, if I'm trying to anticipate could be useful for Part 2 -, e.g. using the fact that invalid IDs will be multiples of 1 + 10^n where n > 0;
+\
+Update : had a bit of trouble, switched to the simple approach of using strings, and after fishing out a but, I figured it out.
+Now onto Part 2.